zxkevinxz/ai-hero/courses/08-first-cohort-course/03-day-2/05-making-the-llm-date-aware/article.md

 ## Steps To Complete

-- Find the place where the LLM is being called via `streamText`
+- Find the place where the LLM is being called via `streamText`.

-- Add the current date to the `system` prompt, with an encouragement to use the date in their queries when the user asks for up to date information
+- Add the current date to the `system` prompt, with an encouragement to use the date in their queries when the user asks for up to date information.

+- Make sure that the information returned from the search API contains the date that the article was published.
+This should be available on `results.organic`.

 - Try out the system with information that is up to date, like the weather or the latest sports scores